 For the purposes of this section, a covered entity is an individual or organization that conducts healthcare transactions electronically.
 This is likely to include healthcare providers, health plans and healthcare clearinghouses; although some exceptions exist to this generalization.

 A covered entity may disclose PHI to facilitate treatment, payment or healthcare operations without a patient’s express written authorization.
-Any other disclosures of PHI require the covered entity to obtain written authorization from the individual before their PHI is used.
-When a covered entity discloses any PHI, it must make a reasonable effort to disclose only the minimum necessary information to achieve the required purpose.
+All other disclosures of PHI require the covered entity to obtain written authorization from the individual before their PHI is shared, used, or disclosed.
+When a covered entity shares or discloses any PHI, it must make a reasonable effort to disclose only the minimum necessary information to achieve the required purpose.

 Covered entities may disclose protected health information to law enforcement officials for law enforcement purposes (including court orders, court-ordered warrants and subpoenas), although care must still be taken before that information is disclosed.
 Recently, a medical facility was found to have been negligent for disclosing PHI without first informing the patient (a court ruled that federal law superseded a county-issued subpoena).